peter-mach/react-navigation-is-focused-hoc/README.md

   }

   shouldComponentUpdate(nextProps) {
-    if (!nextProps.isFocused) {
+    // Update only once after the screen disappears if (this.props.isFocused && !nextProps.isFocused) {
+      return true;
+    }

+    // Don't update if the screen is not focused if (!this.props.isFocused && !nextProps.isFocused) {
       return false;
     }

-    if (!this.props.isFocused && nextProps.isFocused) {
-      // screen enter.
-      // Check here if some of your props changed since last enter
-      // if something changed: return true
-      // if not: return false
+    // Update the screen if its re-enter return !this.props.isFocused && nextProps.isFocused;
   }

+  render() {
+    if (!this.props.isFocused /*&& this.props.focusedRouteKey.indexOf('Drawer') !== 0*/) {
+      return null;
     }

-  render() {
     return (
       <View>
         {this.props.isFocused